motionpdx/motionpdx.github.io/_posts/2016-01-20-getting-started-with-redpotion.md

 Historically, working with remote data has been a pain for iOS developers, due to the verbose setup and method names required to achieve a seemingly simple task.
 Out of that pain, a library was born.
 AFNetworking is one of the oldest, and most popular iOS libraries.
 It was written in Objective-C and greatly simplifies the code required to fetch data from a remote API.
 Since RubyMotion allows us to use Objective-C libraries, a RubyMotion specific gem (AFMotion) was created to "wrap" AFNetworking, providing a simple DSL that feels more like Ruby.

 Here is an example of using AFMotion to fetch data from an API.
-Since we know that our API returns JSON, we can use `AFMotion::JSON` to automatically deserialze the data.
+Since we know that our API returns JSON, we can use `AFMotion::JSON` to automatically deserialize the data.

 {% highlight ruby %}
 AFMotion::JSON.get("http://calagator.org/events.json") do |response|